 2.3.
-Your communications and messages
+Your communication and messages

-We will delete the data accrued in the process as soon as their storage is no longer required, or restrict their processing where statutory retention periods apply.
+We will only use the information you provide for the purpose of processing your request.
+We will delete the data collected in the process as soon as it is no longer necessary to store it, or, alternatively, we will restrict processing where statutory retention periods apply.

 2.4.
 Facebook Plug-ins

 We have embedded YouTube videos in parts of our websites.
-YouTube is a video platform operated by the Google company YouTube LLC, 901 Cherry Ave., San Bruno, CA 94066, USA (“YouTube").
-The embedded YouTube videos can be watched on our websites directly.
-They are integrated in an "expanded data protection mode", meaning that no data about you as the user will be sent to YouTube if you do not watch the video.
-Data will only be sent to YouTube once you watch the videos.
-This data transmission is beyond our control.
+YouTube is a video platform operated by YouTube LLC, 901 Cherry Ave., San Bruno, CA 94066, USA (“YouTube”), which is part of Google.
+You can watch embedded YouTube videos directly on our websites.
+The “enhanced data protection mode” is used to embed them.
+This means that no data about you, the user, will be sent to YouTube for as long as you do not watch the video.
+Data will only be transmitted to YouTube once you start watching any of the videos.
+Such data transmission is beyond our control.

-Visiting a website with embedded YouTube videos will provide YouTube and Google with the access data accrued in the process, and the information that you have visited the respective sub-page of our website.
+When you visit a website with embedded YouTube videos, YouTube and Google will be provided with the access data collected in the process, along with the information that you have visited the respective sub-page of our website.
 This happens regardless of whether you are logged into YouTube or Google or not.
-If you are logged into Google, your data will be directly linked with your Google account.
-If you do not wish them to be linked with your YouTube profile, you need to log out before watching a video.
-YouTube and Google may use your access data for the creation of usage profiles for promotional purposes, market research, and the needs-oriented design of their own websites.
-You have a right to object to the creation of these usage profiles, with objections needing to be directly addressed to YouTube or Google, respectively.
-For more information, please see the Google data privacy statement applicable to YouTube.
+If you are logged into your Google account, your data will be linked with your Google account directly.
+If you do not wish them to be linked with your YouTube profile, you will have to log out before watching a video.
+YouTube and Google may use your access data for creating user profiles for the purpose of promotion, market research and developing a user-friendly YouTube and Google website design.
+You have the right to object to the creation of these user profiles; you will have to address any such objection directly to YouTube or Google, respectively.
+For more information, please see Google data privacy statement for YouTube.

-2.6.
+2.7.
 Web analysis